ArsceneR/URL-shortener/README.md

 ## Troubleshooting / Common Issues
 - **403 Forbidden:** Make sure Flask is running and you are using the correct port.
 Try both `127.0.0.1:5000` and `localhost:5000`.
-- **Database errors:** Ensure PostgreSQL is running and credentials in `config.ini` are correct.
+- **Database errors:** Ensure PostgreSQL is running and credentials in the env file are correct.
 Try connecting with `psql` to verify.
-- **Port 5000 in use on Mac:** Bind app to another port or follow steps here: [StackOverflow: Port 5000 in use](https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac)
+- **Port 5000 in use on Mac:** Bind app to another port(like 8000) or follow steps here: [StackOverflow: Port 5000 in use](https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac)

 ## Security Notes
 - This app is for educational/sys design demo purposes .
 For production, add input validation, HTTPS, and user authentication as needed.